fuzzblob/YoAudio/README.md

 These are things I'd like to explore with this library / tool in the future (in no particular order):

 - Voice management
-	- limit concurrently playing voices
+	- enforce voice limit
-		- add virtual state (tracking playback position without adding samples to the mix)
+		- virtual state: tracking playback position without mixing
 - add resampling of WAV data (spec to device spec)
 	- proper pitch algorithm
-- instead of hard coded 16bit int
-	- convert from WAV spec format to float
-	- convert from float to Device spec format
 - add Audio Graph
 	- AudioListener
 	- MixerGroups